galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 And so, with the omniscient adult in absentia, is a curious protagonist doomed to hack about like a drunkard?
 That may well be the case.
 But if you can find someone, preferably someone slightly more experienced, to walk with you, that's significantly better.
 Some people enjoy walking alone.
 I like company.

-For this expedition, I recruited not one, but two, much more experienced guides: Joe Lee Moyet and Matan Cohen.
+For this expedition, I recruited not one, but two, much more experienced guides: Joe Lee Moyet and [Matan Cohen(@matanco64)](https://github.com/matanco64).
 Each of these gentlemen has orders of magnitude more programming experience than I will ever have.
 I could say more kind words about Joe and Matan, but I'll avoid this one tangent for now.
 Anyway, thanks, Joe and Matan!
 And for the rest of us, I recommend finding a good guide to help you up the mountain with as little effort as possible.

 There are several take-home messages for me here, which made this project reach completion this time.
 It wasn't too hard.
 I was excited about the topic. it fit well with what I feel is fun doing.
 I piggybacked another skill I wanted to learn (the Rust programming language) on top of something I was already excited about to get something of a two-for-one, and most importantly I had guides I wasn't afraid to look stupid next to and who were at least as excited about the project as I was.